Piyush-Singh-coder/Demo/README.md

 # Demo
 This is just for demo purpose.
-This is my repo, so
+This is my repo, so please ignore if you are reading this.